dfex/DFEXjunoscripts/connectedness.md

 By default, the script will execute in "info" mode, which will simply summarise the current "connectedness" of the platform.

-When passed the execute parameter, the script will use the test results and make changes to the configuration.
+When passed the ```mode execute``` parameter, the script will use the test results and make changes to the configuration.

 Ideally connectedness would be triggered at regular intervals (5 min) via an event script, and continually re-assess the connectedness of a node, applying or removing actions as the status of the node changes.